makaronz/LUT_to_false/README.md

-# PixelPasta - LUT Analyzer
+# LUTcompareTool - LUT Analyzer

 ## Project Overview

-PixelPasta is a comprehensive toolkit for filmmakers, colorists, and developers working with Look-Up Tables (LUTs).
+LUTcompareTool is a comprehensive toolkit for filmmakers, colorists, and developers working with Look-Up Tables (LUTs).
 This application allows you to analyze `.cube` LUT files, compare them against various color spaces (like S-Log3, LogC, RED Log), and visualize the results through detailed reports.

 The application provides a web interface for uploading LUT files, selecting reference curves, and generating analysis reports in both PNG and PDF formats.